CaryCatZ/CaryCatZ/README.md

 ## Hi there👋

 ### Contact
-You can mail me at `carycatz@outlook.com` and I will check my inbox every week.
+You can mail me at `carycatz@outlook.com` .
+I am looking forward to hearing from you.

 ### Others
 Well, let's finish current work first.